Money bill: Conventions

 It is often a constitutional convention that the upper house may not block a money bill.
 There is often another requirement that non-money bill-type clauses may not be attached to a money bill.
 The rationale behind this convention is that the upper house, being appointed or indirectly elected, should not have any right to decide on taxation and public expenditure-related policies as may be framed by the directly elected representatives of the lower house.
 Therefore, money bills are an exception to the general rule that for a bill to be enacted into a law, it has to be approved by both the lower and upper Houses of Parliament.

 Loss of supply in the lower house is conventionally considered to be an expression of the house's loss of confidence in the government, resulting in the government's fall.

 Requirements in Westminster systems

 Australia

 A supply bill in the Australian System is required to pass the House of Representatives, the Senate and be signed by the Governor-General.
-The Senate has no power or ability to introduce or modify a supply bill, but has the ability to block or defer the passing of a supply bill.
+The Senate has no power or ability to introduce or modify a supply bill, but has the ability to block or defer the passing of a supply bill, and can request the House of Representatives to modify the bill.
 The most famous instance where supply was blocked was during the 1975 constitutional crisis.
 This has resulted in agreements between political parties to prevent the blockage of supply bills through the Senate.